"Go find Susie!"

 I jumped!
 Ok...this was real!
 But where was that voice coming from?!

-We had been introduced briefly a couple of weeks previously.
+We had been introduced briefly a couple of weeks ago.

 Her husband Ron, had been hired to handle the afternoon healing services under R.W.
 Schambach's Gospel tent.
 He was charismatic, handsome and already quite popular, but something about him made me uncomfortable.

-In fact, I was in his service that afternoon more out of obligation than desire.
+In fact, I was sitting in his service that afternoon more out of obligation than desire.

-I had decided that this was the last service I would endure.
+I had decided that this was the last of his services that I would endure.

-I was wildly at odds with his adoring congregation, but I couldn't stomach
+I was wildly at odds with his adoring congregation.
+I just couldn't stomach

 the guy.
 He seemed too smooth, too false to me.